Dongwei Jiang

 - Understanding the reason that prevents LLM from effective self-improvement [5]

-- Probing the limits of self-improvement
+- Probing the limits of self-improvement even with high-quality feedback [6]

 More About Me

 My industrial career has been marked by a series of devastating external events that fundamentally disrupted the companies where I worked.
 At DiDi, I was developing speech processing systems when the company was hit by severe regulatory action from the Chinese government, forcing its delisting from the New York Stock Exchange and creating massive operational uncertainty.
 At YuanFuDao, my work was abruptly affected when the Double Reduction Policy essentially crippled the core business model of educational technology companies throughout China.
-Later at Shopee, I was advancing speech technologies when the combination of global economic downturn and US-China tensions triggered an 80% stock price collapse and extensive layoffs throughout the company.
+Later at Shopee, the combination of global economic downturn and US-China tensions triggered an 80% stock price collapse and extensive layoffs throughout the company.
 These successive corporate disruptions necessitated my transitions between roles, as each company faced existential challenges that made continuing my technical work there untenable.

 Selected Publications